 Department of Defense – The DOD offers a summer reading program for military families & children stationed worldwide.
 In partnership with iREAD Summer Reading, library programs will include activities, graphics, crafts, reading lists, incentives, and much more for children, teens, and adults.

 For more information, please contact your installation library (here's a full list with direct links!) or email them.

 Half Price Books – Registration is now open!
-Starting on June 1, children 14 and under who read 300 minutes over June and July (that's only 5 mins/day) will earn $5 free Bookworm Bucks.
+Starting on June 1, children 14 and under who read 300 minutes over June and July (that's only 5 mins/day) will earn $5 free Bookworm Bucks and a camp stickers sheet.
 There are also additional summer reading activities.

 Teens can also earn HPB Bookworm Bucks by reading any of the listed titles and writing a short review.